 The amount of water that each individual should drink depends on their gender, height, weight, degree of exercise, and climate.

-the colour of your urine is a good indicator.
+the color of your urine is a good indicator.
 At all times, you want it to be pale yellow.

 Dehydration, which can induce headaches, weariness, and lightheadedness, is indicated by dark yellow urine.
 When you combine it with a lack of food, you’ve got a recipe for disaster – or, at the very least, extremely dark pee.